artem1984A/React_Final_Project/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Feel free to modify the content to suit the exact needs of your project.
 Let me know if you need any further adjustments!

+It was my finil project for certificated Front-End Developer in WincAcademy (https://www.wincacademy.nl).